codemod-com/docs/blog/2023-8-23dream-migration/index.md

 Enough context; let's get into the demo!

-## From Pages to App: cms-wordpress Migration with Intuita
+## From Pages to App: Migration with Intuita

-Here is a 30-second demo of running the Next.js app router recipe through the Intuita VS Code extension.
+Here is a 30-second demo of running the Next.js app router recipe on [cms-wordpress](https://github.com/vercel/next.js/tree/canary/examples/cms-wordpress) through the Intuita VS Code extension.

 <VideoSwitcher
 lightImageSrc="/img/blog/dream-migration/cms-wordpress-dream-migration.mp4"